Skip to main content

 6. Click OK.

-You will only be able to perform the STP Adjustment to zero out the earnings once the employee has been reported using their new code.
-You can use an STP Pay or STP Update event to do this.
+Perform the STP Adjustment to zero out the earnings once the employee has been reported using their new code.
+Either an STP Reporting or STP Update event is used to do this, so the employee appears in the STP Adjustment as an employee who has been reported using multiple codes.
 After which, you will receive warnings in STP Reporting, STP Update or STP Adjustment that an employee's code has been changed during the year.
 To zero out the earnings for the original code:

 1. Go to Payroll, Transactions, Import and Export, STP Adjustment.